Kong/docs.konghq.com/src/gateway/kong-enterprise/index.md

 ## Workspaces

 Workspaces provide a way to segment or group {{site.base_gateway}} entities.
 Entities in a workspace are isolated from those in other workspaces.
-{{site.ce_product_name}} is limited to one workspaces.
+{{site.ce_product_name}} is limited to one workspace.
 With Kong Enterprise, you can leverage multiple workspaces to allow developers to easily transition between projects, and to separate services and routes belonging to different upstreams.

 [Learn more about workspaces &rarr;](/gateway/{{page.kong_version}}/kong-manager/workspaces/)